Loan Terms to Know Before You Borrow

 With a home equity credit line, you can borrow or draw money multiple times from an available maximum amount, again using your home as collateral.
 These usually have adjustable interest rates.

 Both home equity loans and lines of credit are often used for home improvements that add value to the property, but they can also be used to pay for emergency expenses, high-interest debt consolidation, or other uses.
-(Click here for an article about the new tax ramifications of using home equity loans for purposes other than home improvements.)

 Understand the total cost of the loan.